The Dust Scattering Halo of Cygnus X-3: Fit to 4-6 keV halo profile

 X-ray scattering can probe galactic structure in the direction of Cyg X-3, which might include features such as those associated with Cyg OB2 or Galactic spiral arms (\S\ref{sec:ISMcolumn}).
 When applying the infinitesimally thin screen model, it should be kept in mind that while the total integrated halo flux will be fixed according to the optical depth of the screen, the surface brightness profile will vary according to the screen's position.
 For screens closer to the observer (large $x$, see Figure~\ref{fig:SOdiagram}), the scattered flux will be spread over a large area, reducing the overall surface brightness profile.
 When a screen is close to the X-ray source (small $x$), the halo surface brightness profile will be more compact and thus brighter close to the point source.

-Taking 9 kpc as the best estimate for the distance to Cyg X-3, we expect the Perseus arm, about 5 kpc away, to correspond to a screen with $x_s \approx 0.4$.
+Taking 9 kpc as the best estimate for the distance to Cyg X-3, we expect the Perseus arm, about 5-6~kpc away \citep{Reid2014}, to correspond to a screen with $x_s \approx 0.4$.
 The outer spiral arm, if in the foreground of Cyg X-3, will be at $x_s \leq 0.1$ and would therefore contribute most to the surface brightness profile.
-The Cyg OB2 association, 1.7 kpc away \citep{Knod2000}, corresponds to $x_s \approx 0.8$ and would contribute to the outermost portion of the profile.
+The Cyg OB2 association, 1.4~kpc away \citep{Rygl2012}, corresponds to $x_s \approx 0.8$ and would contribute to the outermost portion of the profile.

 We attempt to fit a model halo with the least number of dust screens, in this case two.
 In the optically thin regime, the intensity of the halo from each screen can simply be added to get the total observed halo.
-We ran {\sl emcee} with a six parameter model containing two screen positions ($x_1$, $x_2$) and their respective dust mass ($M_{d1}$, $M_{d2}$), assuming the same dust grain distribution for both screens ($\amax$, $p$).
-The screen positions were given a uniform prior, with the first screen confined to regions close to the observer ($0.3 \leq x_1 \leq 1$) and the second screen close to Cyg X-3 ($0.01 \leq x_2 \leq 0.3$).
-The priors on $M_d$ and $p$ are the same as those in the uniform fit.
+We ran {\sl emcee} with a six parameter model containing two screen positions ($x_1$ and $x_2$) and their respective ISM columns ($\NHone$ and $\NHtwo$), assuming the same dust grain distribution for both screens ($\amax$ and $p$).

+We evaluated potential screen positions, finding that an MRN distribution of dust associated with the Cyg OB2 region would create a halo intensity $\sim 1$ count per pixel$^2$, which is too dim to contribute significantly.
+We omit it from analysis.
+We chose a Gaussian prior with mean 0.4 and standard deviation 0.1 applied to $x_1$ is used to model the Perseus arm.
+To get at the inner portion of the scattering halo, which we believe is associated with the Milky Way outer spiral arm, we applied a Gaussian prior to $x_2$ with mean 0.05 and standard deviation 0.1.
+The spread in these distributions accounts roughly for the uncertainty in the distance to Cyg X-3, $9_{-2}^{+4}$ kpc \citep{Predehl2000}.
+The prior distributions on $x_1$ and $x_2$ were truncated at 0.23, so that $x_1$ always represents the screen closer to the observer.
+The priors on $\NH$, $\amax$, and $p$ are identical to those in Section~\ref{sec:UniformFit}.

-Table~\ref{tab:ScreenFit} lists the median fit parameters and 1$\sigma$ confidence intervals for the two screen fit, including the total dust mass and scattering optical depth.
-Figure~\ref{fig:HaloFit} shows the median fit screens from {\sl emcee} ({\sl dotted lines}) and their sum ({\sl solid grey}).
+Figure~\ref{fig:HaloFit} shows the best fit according to smallest $\bar{\chi}^2$ drawn from the posterior distribution.
+The relative contribution of each screen is also plotted.
+Two-dimensional histograms displaying the covariances among each parameter are presented in Figure~\ref{fig:TwoScreenTriangle}.
+Table~\ref{tab:ScreenFit} lists the best, median, and 1$\sigma$ confidence intervals for each parameter in the two screen fit, including the total dust mass and scattering optical depth.